Personal information is information that identifies, or could potentially identify you.

 If you're still not satisfied after making a complaint directly to the organisation concerned, you can seek further assistance.
 How you do this depends on the type of organisation your complaint is about.

-Complaints about South Australian government agencies
+Complaints about state government agencies

 State government agencies must comply with Information Privacy Principles (refer to PC012) that regulate how personal information is collected, used, stored and disclosed.